 In this section, we'll introduce how to install and configure the TCP/IP correctly in Windows XP.
-First make sure your Ethernet Adapter is working, refer to the adapter's manual if necessary.
+First make sure your Ethernet Adapter is working, refer to the adapter's manual if needed.

-1. Configure TCP/IP component
+1. Install TCP/IP component

-- 1) On the Windows taskbar, click the Start button, and then click Control Panel. - Click the Network and Internet Connections icon, and then click on the Network Connections tab in the appearing window. - 3) Right click the icon that showed below, select Properties on the prompt page.
+- 1) On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Click the Network and Internet Connections icon, and then click on the Network Connections tab in the appearing window. - 3) Right click the icon that showed below, select Properties on the prompt page.